 The pioneering process of turning CO₂ into stone is safe.
 It happens through a combination of CO₂ capture from the air and rapid underground mineralisation - a natural process whereby the CO₂ reacts with the basaltic rock to become solid calcite matter (another form of rock) within a few years.
 No weather conditions or fire can harm it or cause an outbreak of CO₂: In this calcite form the CO₂ is removed from the atmosphere permanently and safely.
 The basaltic conditions at existing geothermal power plants in Iceland make it one of the best places to start the permanent storage of CO₂.
 There are, however, more places that can have ideal conditions.
 For example the Icelandic Rift System with a capacity of 50 million tons of CO₂ per year (source here).
 On a global scale studies have estimated an overall capacity of 30 trillion tons of CO₂ (source here).
 You can find other suitable locations for example in North America, the Middle East or China.

-You can learn more about the mineralisation process that turns CO₂ into stone on the CarbFix website.
+You can learn more about an exemplary mineralisation process that turns CO₂ into stone on the CarbFix website.